tferrari92/automate-all-the-things/README.md

 The pipeline will also modify the [/helm/my-app/backend/environments](helm/my-app/backend/environments) files on the repo.
 It will get the endpoints for each ElastiCache DB from terraform outputs and include them in the values of each environment.

+Oh and lastly... it will export an artifact with the instructions on how to connect to the EC2 instance.

 <br/>

 ## Instructions